scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

 Pandas to represent NLP concepts.

-SpaCy
+spaCy
 +++++

+*spaCy* :cite:`spacy` is a Python library that provides a suite of natural language processing models intended for production use.
+Users of spaCy access most of the library's functionality through spaCy *language models*, Python objects that encapsulate a pipeline of rule-based and machine learning models.
+A spaCy language model takes as input text in a particular natural language and produces many analysis results from the text.

-Our SpaCy integration converts the output of a SpaCy language model into a DataFrame of token information.
+Our spaCy integration converts the output of a spaCy language model into a DataFrame of token information.
 Figure shows an example of using this integration to process the first paragraph of the Wikipedia article for the film *Monty Python and the Holy Grail*.

 .. figure:: figures/spacy.png

-   Example of converting the output of a SpaCy language model.
+   Example of converting the output of a spaCy language model.
    Each row of the DataFrame holds information about a single token, including the span of the token and the span of the containing sentence.
 The code for this example is available at `<https://github.com/CODAIT/text-extensions-for-pandas/blob/master/notebooks/Integrate_NLP_Libraries.ipynb>`_.

-*TODO: Citation of SpaCy*

-Converting from SpaCy's internal representation to DataFrames allows users to use Pandas operations to analyze and transform the outputs of the language model.
+Converting from spaCy's internal representation to DataFrames allows users to use Pandas operations to analyze and transform the outputs of the language model.
 For example, users can use Pandas' filtering, grouping, and aggregation to count the number of nouns in each sentence: